elenakrittik/elenakrittik/README.md

 ### Projects

 - [node-require](https://github.com/ItsAleph/node-require) - Implementation of NodeJS's `require()`, but with more functionality.
-Really nice thing
-- [Dinos](https://github.com/ItsAleph/Dinos) - 2D multi-/single-player platformer-shooter game
+- [Dinos](https://github.com/ItsAleph/Dinos) - 2D multi-/single-player platformer-shooter game.
+- [GodotXML](https://github.com/ItsAleph/GodotXML) - Advanced support for XML data manipulation for Godot 4.

 Also, I'm currently working on several projects that are currently private (i'll open them when they enter their first stable release):

-- GodotXML - Advanced support for XML data manipulation for Godot 4.
 - gdtk - Various tools that aid in developing Godot 4 games.

 ### Tools